-It is necessary for each student to bring the following articles: Four sheets for a single bed, one pillow, two pillow-cases, one blanket, couch cover, towels, napkins, and napkin-ring.
+It is necessary for each student to bring the following articles: Four sheets for a single bed, one pillow, two pillow-cases, one blanket, couch cover, towels, napkins, napkin-ring, and two laundry bags.

 All the above-named articles must be marked in plain letters with the owner's name.